 Final Thoughts

 A home with a zero-clearance fireplace is more valuable.
-However, you will always be required to keep your chimney and fireplace clean.
+However, you must always keep your chimney and fireplace clean.
 This includes a chimney sweep and inspection to remove soot and debris from the flue of your chimney.

 There are several zero-clearance fireplace designs available.
 The traditional style is reminiscent of stone fireplaces from the past.
-Wood, gas logs, or inserts may be used to heat conventional fireplaces.
+Wood, gas logs, or inserts may heat conventional fireplaces.

 Modern designs are intended to be more efficient space heaters.
 The doors of these fireplaces are often made of cast iron to prevent warm air from escaping up the chimney.